greatyang/h-flat/README.md

      Partition  = Drive+
      clustermap = Partition+
      log        = Partition

+There are three valid values for status:

+     GREEN : The kinetic drive is in the read & write quorums, it is up-to-date on all keys
+     YELLOW: The drive might have missed key updates, it is in the write quorum but not the read quorum RED   : The drive is currently broken / unreachable.

 Keys are sharded accross all existing partitions of the clustermap.
 Keys written to a partition are replicated among all drives of the partition.
 Typical configurations would therefore be 1 drive per partition for no redundancy and 3 drives per partition for triple redundancy.
 The optional log partition is used to increase rebuild speed for temporarily unavailable drives in the clustermap.
-See [example.cfg](example.cfg) in sources for an example configuration.
-Use *-cfg=filename* as a mount option.
-This mount option can be used at any place in the parameter list, including as a last parameter beyond the mountpoint.

-Example: `./POSIX-o-K -o allow_other,use_ino,attr_timeout=0 /mountpoint -cfg=example.cfg`
+#### Client Configuration
+The file system client implements a read-only cache to speed multiple requests to the same metadata / data.
+An auto-expiration time can be specified in miliseconds using the **cache_expiration** variable.
+A longer expiration time generally improves performance while a shorter expiration time improves agility: While stale cache items are detected on write & automatically resolved, multiple clients working on shared files can experience an additional delay until changes to a file become visible for read-only operations such as stat.

+It follows that different read-cache strategies are optimal depending on the way clients use the file system.
+Below are some general recommendations:

+     Single Client or Clients working in a non-overlapping manner: Disable cache expiration by setting it to 0 Multiple Clients, heavy workload on shared directories & files: 1 second read-cache (1000 milliseconds) Multiple Clients, but only occasionally working on shared files: 5 second read cache (5000 milliseconds)

 # Testing